-Operating the Lights: Select the LIGHT-ING icon and the Lighting Control screen opens (Fig 11) allowing you to control lighting in your RV.

-To operate, scroll through the list and find the light you want to control.
+• Operating the Lights: Select the LIGHTING icon and the Lighting Control screen opens allowing you to control lighting in your RV.To operate, scroll through the list and find the light you want.
 Individual lighting controls will appear on this screen.
 If the switch is ON, the light bulb for each item will illuminate.
 If the ALL ON switch is selected, all the lights shown on the screen will turn ON.

-Likewise selecting ALL OFF turns all the lights OFF.

-All of the lights will light in steps to prevent a power surge.
+Selecting ALL OFF turns all the lights OFF.
+The lights will light in steps to prevent a power surge.